A local automaton for the 2D toric code: Introduction

 However, none of the existing approaches, apart from circuit concatenation~\cite{Gottesman_2000}, are currently known to be \emph{truly} scalable in three or fewer spatial dimensions while remaining fault tolerant.
 For true scalability, locality and speed limitations in classical computation and communication need to be included.
 For example, in an architecture that supports non-local connections, the amount of time needed to implement these operations (such as bringing atoms together to implement a gate in cold atom/trapped ion architectures) may not be able to compete with the noise rate in the limit of infinite system size.

 Thus, the interplay between fault tolerance and locality has remained a fundamental question that has not been addressed in full generality.
-This paper focuses on understanding whether a quantum memory can operate in a geometrically local way and preserve encoded information for a long time.
+This paper focuses on understanding whether a \hi{\emph{topological}} quantum memory can operate in a geometrically local way \hi{in three dimensions or below} and preserve encoded information for a long time.
 While we approach this question from a purely theoretical point of view, its resolution has potentially important practical implications, since backlogs due to the need for global decoding~\cite{RevModPhys.87.307} has increasingly become a problem in current quantum devices.

-One of the existing end-to-end fault-tolerant quantum computation schemes is due to Aharonov and Ben-Or~\cite{aharonov1996faulttolerantquantumcomputation,Aharonov1999Jun}, who use concatenated codes~\cite{knill1996concatenatedquantumcodes,aharonov1996faulttolerantquantumcomputation}.
-Because concatenated codes have high-weight checks, the conventional implementation of this approach is non-local and makes assumptions such as noiseless classical computation.
-However, Ref.~\cite{Aharonov1999Jun} mentions that this construction be made fully local, with many of the details fleshed out by Gottesman~\cite{Gottesman_2000}, and additional details regarding classical locality discussed in Ref.~\cite{GottesmanBook}.
-A peculiar feature of the concatenated codes prescription is that it relies on procedures like fault-tolerant measurement, which requires a qubit overhead whose function is to store intermediate information needed to infer measurement outcomes.
-These qubits need to be fault-tolerantly maintained, which results in a rather complicated local fault-tolerance scheme.
+One of the existing end-to-end fault-tolerant quantum computation schemes is due to Aharonov and Ben-Or~\cite{aharonov1996faulttolerantquantumcomputation,Aharonov1999Jun}, who use concatenated codes~\cite{knill1996concatenatedquantumcodes,aharonov1996faulttolerantquantumcomputation}. \hi{Their construction becomes fully local when classical computation responsible for error correction is treated as a part of the circuit to be concatenated}.
+Many of the details are fleshed out by Gottesman~\cite{Gottesman_2000}, and additional details regarding classical locality are discussed in his upcoming book Ref.~\cite{GottesmanBook}. \hi{A crucial feature of the concatenated codes prescription is that it relies on procedures like fault-tolerant measurement, which requires a qubit overhead whose function is to store intermediate information needed to infer measurement outcomes.
+These qubits must then be incorporated in the next level of circuit concatenation, resulting in a rather complicated local fault-tolerance scheme.}